EVENTS

 8

 As the winter months progress, the prevailing winds and tides bring major debris into Jamaica Bay.
-Join Jamaica Bay-Rockaway Parks Conservancy (JBRPC) for the November CleanSweep, an effort by volunteers and students to remove marine debris from our shoreline!
+Join Jamaica Bay-Rockaway Parks Conservancy for the November CleanSweep, an effort by volunteers and students to remove marine debris from our shoreline!
 Enjoy the beautiful fall weather and end the year with the gift of clean shorelines!

 Please complete our volunteer waiver prior to the start of the event by clicking here.